Philippines takes up complaint of human rights violations by oil firms

 “We saw floating people, floating animals, floating coffins.
 We could not do anything, we could not help them.
 It was like watching a horror movie and the cruel part is we could not turn it off,” she said.

-As such storms become more frequent, “should we just accept this as a matter of our fate?” the 42-year-old community organizer asked.
-“I believe something is wrong… that we cannot live like this forever, that there should be accountability.”
+As such storms become more frequent, “should we just accept this as a matter of our fate?” the 42-year-old community organiser asked.
+“I believe something is wrong that we cannot live like this forever, that there should be accountability.”

 Creating a case to bring fossil fuel companies to task for human rights violations clearly will be an immense challenge for the Philippines commission - what Soriano described as “a small human rights agency in a developing country.”

-But Kumi Naidoo, the executive director of Greenpeace International, said his organization had been approached by foundations and trusts that may be able to provide financial and capacity support for the effort.
+But Kumi Naidoo, the executive director of Greenpeace International, said his organisation had been approached by foundations and trusts that may be able to provide financial and capacity support for the effort.

 Anna Abad, a climate justice campaigner for Greenpeace Southeast Asia, called the Philippines complaint a first step toward justice for those hit by climate-linked disasters in the country.